 Controlling blood pressure and blood lipid levels (cholesterol and triglycerides) can help prevent atherosclerosis, or “hardening of the arteries,” and the damage it wreaks throughout the body.
-Since obesity contributes to a number of afflictions throughout life, including diabetes, heart disease, stroke, and osteoarthritis, maintaining a desirable body weight can help keep you healthy throughout life.
+Since obesity contributes to a number of afflictions, including diabetes, heart disease, stroke, and osteoarthritis, maintaining a desirable body weight can help keep you healthy throughout life.

 Strength training has numerous benefits as well.
 Health experts have known for years that resistance or strength training can help reduce a person’s cardiovascular risk by lowering blood pressure, aiding in weight control, and improving cholesterol levels.
 But its benefits don’t end there: By building muscle mass, strength training may also stave off the decline in energy expenditure that led to Type 2 diabetes in the first place.
 It appears that both strength training and aerobic exercise may improve glucose metabolism and may help to significantly improve blood glucose control in people with established diabetes.